-The Program for Mathematical Genomics is an interdisciplinary effort to devleop quantitative approaches to understand biological systems.
+The Program for Mathematical Genomics is an interdisciplinary effort to develop quantitative approaches to understand biological systems.
 As biology and medicine are becoming extremely data rich disciplines, there is an urgent need for algorithms to analyze data and mathematical models to interpret the results.
 Genomics, the study of the genomes of organisms, is becoming a paradigm of the quantification of biological sciences due to the quality and large amounts of data, underscoring the critical need for data analytic techniques and mathematical models for interpretation.
 Recent developments have led to the identification of the genetic causes across many different diseases.

 The AlQuraishi Lab uses machine learning to model biological molecules and their interactions, and how such interactions give rise to signaling networks central to multiple diseases, principally cancer.
 Methods developed in the AlQuraishi Lab have helped explain how mutations arising in tumors alter the structure and function of proteins to make them oncogenic.